-After a candidate's admission application, CPL form, and other required documents are submitted to the School of Education Licensure Office, and all of the admission requirements have been verified, the application is submitted for approval to the Teacher Education Committee.
-If the Teacher Education Committee approves the candidate for admission to the Teacher Education Program, the candidate will receive a formal letter via email congratulating him/her on the acceptance.
+After a candidate's admission application and other required documents are submitted to the School of Educator Preparation Office, and all of the admission requirements have been verified, the application is submitted for approval to the Teacher Education Committee.
+If the Teacher Education Committee approves the candidate for admission to the Educator Preparation Program, the candidate will receive a formal letter via email congratulating them on the acceptance.
 The candidate's advisor will also receive a copy of this letter.
-A candidate is not considered formally admitted to the UNCP Teacher Education Program until he/she has received this notification.
+Candidates are not considered formally admitted to the UNCP Educator Preparation Program until they have received this notification.

-If for some reason a candidate is not approved for admission, the candidate will receive a formal letter via email telling the student that he/she was not approved for admission and the reason(s) for not being approved.
+If for some reason a candidate is not approved for admission, the candidate will receive a formal letter via email telling the student that they was not approved for admission and the reason(s) for not being approved.
 The candidate's advisor will also receive a copy of this letter.